niclew17/startup/README.md

 - **WebSocket** - As each new user is added, the total number of active accounts is shown on the website.
 - **React** - Application ported to use the React web framework.

+## HTML deliverable

+For this deliverable, I built out the structure of my application using HTML.

+- **HTML pages** - Three HTML pages that represent the ability to login, generate resume comparisons, and view your profile/history.
+- **Links** - The login page automatically links to the generate page on login.
+All other pages have links to each page.
+- **Text** - Text describes how to use the resume ranking generator and where to put files.
+- **Images** - I added a logo image as well as a profile picture for the user.
+- **Login** - Input box for name and password as well as a submit button for login.
+- **Database** - The history blocks that are numbered represent a history of user submissions stored in a database.
+- **WebSocket** - The number of current users displayed represents information sharing amongst all users using a web socket.